alexliesenfeld/health/README.md

 ## Periodic Checks
 Rather than executing a health check function on every request that is received over the health endpoint, periodic checks execute the check function on a fixed schedule.
 This allows to respond to HTTP requests instantly without waiting for the check function to complete.
-This is especially useful if you either expect a higher request rate on the health endpoint, or your checks take a relatively long time to complete.
+This is especially useful if your checks take a relatively long time to complete.

 ```go
 health.NewHandler(